The Web Framework

 Small & Fast

-~15 core APIs.
-12KB runtime.
-Zero dependencies.
-Tree-shakeable.
+A small reactive core — signal, computed, effect, batch — plus opt-in modules. ~8KB typical-app runtime, minimal dependencies, tree-shakeable.
 Agents generate less code, ship smaller bundles, and reason about a smaller API surface.

 // The full API an agent needs to learn: